Skip to content

 You can restore known Quick Access folders in Windows 11 by resetting the File Explorer’s folder view settings.

-Quick Access in Windows 11 acts like a personalized hub for shortcuts, showing your most frequently used files and folders so you can access them faster.
-If you notice common folders like Downloads, Documents, or Pictures are missing from your Quick Access view, this guide helps you bring them back.
+Quick Access in Windows 11 is a feature showing your most used files and folders for faster access.
+If common folders like Downloads, Documents, or Pictures disappear from Quick Access, this guide shows you how to restore them.

 This often happens after a Windows update or a File Explorer reset.
 Usually, these essential folders are hidden and recoverable.